nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

     $display("the NEXT Statement ... ");
 {% endhighlight %}
 </div>
 * Why it does not work?
-What is required is starting 5 processes at the same time using a for loop, then executing the next statement after any one of the processes finished.
+What is required is to start 5 processes at the same time using a for loop, then executing the next statement right after any one of the processes finished.
 Here inside the `fork/join_any`, there is only 1 procedure statment (inside `begin/end`), therefore we will need to wait for the process to finish before moving to the next iteration of the loop, which means we will have 5 processes executed sequentially, not concurrently.
 * To solve this problem, we need to use `fork/join_none` inside loop to create 5 processes executed concurrently, and then using an event to execute